sciwyw/trigger_analysis_new/README.md

    Analysis target: Obtain muon trigger efficiency for certain energy events.

 Trigger is a game about counting some number in certain time window.
-Code here is mazy and sloppy, but the basic workflow is simple and similar.
+Code here is a little sloppy, but the basic workflow is simple and similar.

 step 1: Read information from data.root